-The SoW (statement of work or scope of work) is one of the best, and worst weapons in a project manager’s arsenal of tools.
+The SoW (statement of work or scope of work) is one of the best and worst weapons in a project manager’s arsenal of tools.
 It’s the best because a statement of work (SoW) is so often the one piece of documentation that saves you from a world of trouble.
-And a statement of work is the worst, because it’s a lot of work to produce – and even just a tiny mistake, can have massive repercussions.
+And a statement of work can be the worst because it’s a lot of work to produce – and even just a tiny mistake can have massive repercussions.

-In this statement of work guide, we’re going to help you create a SoW that will be your best weapon.
-We’ll provide you with a scope of work template and statement of work example so you’re set with everything you need to create your own statements of work.
+In this statement of work guide, we’re going to help you create an effective SoW that will be your best weapon.
+We’ll provide you with a statement of work template and scope of work example so you’re set with everything you need to create your own statements of work.

 In project management, SoW is an acronym for Statement of Work.
 Alternatively, SoW (sometimes written SOW or sow) can also be used as an acronym for Scope of Work.

-Put simply, a SoW, or statement of work is an agreement between a client and agency that defines what’s included within a project, and what’s not.
+Put simply, a SoW, or statement of work is an agreement between a client and an agency, contractor, or service provider that defines what’s included within a project, and what’s not.

 SoW’s provide the extra layer of detail that cost estimates and project plans usually don’t include to describe exactly what’s being done and delivered—and what’s not.
-The statement of work (SoW) provides high level overarching project information and defines detailed deliverables, standards, criteria and requirements for each phase.

 It’s where you put the meat on the bones of the project, and as you do, you get an opportunity to flesh out the details of what you’re going to deliver in your project.